 These heating systems work best when they are mounted at least 3/4" above the floor or carpet.
 This allows cooler air on the floor to flow through the heater fins and be heated.
 One drawback is that fur from shedding pets can get pulled into these kinds of heaters and block airflow.

 It really depends on how your home is built, what you can afford, and what you prefer.
 For example, if you are building an addition or are modernizing your home's HVAC, you may find that it might not be feasible to run new ductwork to different parts of your home.
 In which case, you might need to consider some type of baseboard system coupled with a ductless mini system for summertime cooling.
-And while it has been argued that forced air systems do stir up allergens, when they are equipped with HEPA air filtration they do a much more efficient job of purging allergens from the air throughout the entire home.
-If it's a matter of energy efficiency, then next to passive solar the most efficient is geothermal followed by its cousin, the heat pump.
-While these are very effective heating systems, during events like cold snaps or Polar Vortex visits they require heating back ups — usually in the form of built-in auxiliary electric resistance heating elements.
+And while it has been argued that forced air systems do stir up allergens, when they are equipped with HEPA air filtration, they do a much more efficient job of purging allergens from the air throughout the entire home.
+If it's a matter of energy efficiency but passive solar is not a practical choice, the most efficient is a geothermal heat pump followed by its cousin, the air heat pump.
+While these are very effective heating systems, during events like cold snaps they require heating backups — usually in the form of built-in auxiliary electric resistance heating elements.